-If you live in Michigan, Indiana or Ohio, you're well aware of the whitetail deer hunting regulations which limit which rifle calibers you can use.
+If you live in Michigan, Indiana or another state with similar laws, you're well aware of the whitetail deer hunting regulations which limit which rifle calibers you can use.

 A change to the 2016 law in Michigan finally allows deer hunters to use certain rifles capable of using .35 caliber or larger ammunition, with a straight-walled cartridge with a minimum case length of 1.16 and a maximum case length of 1.80 inches in the "Limited Firearm Deer Zone" when taking deer.
 Examples of firearms now legal for the southern part of the state include, but are not limited to, a .357 Magnum, .44 Magnum, .45 Colt, .450 Bushmaster, and .460 S&W.